walkabilly/pa_task_view/pa_cranly.md

-## Creating a task view for physical activity researchers
+## Identifying Relevant Packages for the BiosignalData Task View

 First step is use the `cranly` package to see what is out there.
 I found this tutorial to help https://rviews.rstudio.com/2018/05/31/exploring-r-packages/.
 Now I have a tidy dataframe with all the packages.